Toss this vegan cilantro basil pesto with hot pasta, gnocchi, or rice. It has loads of fresh flavor that screams summer.

 Since then, a local grower with a greenhouse has started making basil available all winter long, which is like some kind of miracle.
 Every time I pick up a packet on an icy day, it feels like a flower has sprouted up from underneath piles of snow.

-But there’s one non-traditional ingredient that is never missing from my pesto – white miso paste.
+There’s one non-traditional ingredient that is never missing from my cilantro basil pesto – white miso paste.

 For this post, I topped pesto pasta with red wine-infused mushrooms, fresh tomato, and basil for garnish.